 Note that not all Amex transactions will require a one-time use code, and that SafeKey doesn’t work with all types of Amex cards.
 It’s a good idea to utilize SafeKey as one of several anti-fraud tools, not the only one.
 SafeKey works in conjunction with popular fraud prevention tools such as Address Verification (AVS).

 On the business side, SafeKey usage looks like this:

 The business utilizing SafeKey provides the transaction details, where it is authenticated to confirm the cardholder’s identity.
 If it’s determined that the transaction is low risk, no additional verification is needed.
 If the transaction is determined to be high risk (due to being unable to confirm details of the cardholder’s identity) then the issuer can choose to require additional authorization through a one-time-use passcode.

 One of the primary benefits of SafeKey is that liability for chargebacks shifts to the issuer, not your business, if a customer initiates a chargeback on a transaction that was approved with proper use of SafeKey.

 Additionally, SafeKey may allow you to serve higher risk markets (such as international customers) while limiting your own risk.
 Amex also states that SafeKey leads to increased customer confidence in the business, which can result in more sales or decrease cart abandonment.

 Does it cost money to use American Express SafeKey?

-The service is free for cardholders, but there may be costs to your business for implementation or set up.
+The service is free for cardholders and businesses, but there may be costs to your business for implementation or set up.
+In its SafeKey FAQ, American Express states that it does not add a transaction fee to businesses for using SafeKey.
+However, your processor may have its own charges for setting up 3D secure fraud services, including SafeKey.
 If you’re considering using SafeKey, contact your credit card processor to ask about any setup fees or ongoing charges.